IMGIITRoorkee/omniport-docs/docs/source/setting_up/omniport_docs.rst

 Where the published documentation comes from
 --------------------------------------------

 Merging to ``master`` publishes the documentation.
+The build installs ``requirements.txt``, which holds what Sphinx needs and nothing else.
+The live reload tooling lives in ``requirements-dev.txt``, which pulls the build set in, so install that one if you are editing rather than only building.

-The build runs from ``requirements.txt``, which is a second list of the same pinned packages, maintained by hand alongside ``Pipfile.lock``.
-Nothing keeps the two in step, so change both together or the published build will differ from the one you tested locally.
+Both are maintained by hand alongside ``Pipfile.lock`` and nothing keeps them in step, so a dependency change has to be made in both places or the published build will differ from the one you tested locally.

 Cannot start the virtual environment?
 -------------------------------------